[English] Visual Archives: Documentaries on Chinese Underground Music

 Let’s continue with Olivier Richard who, the following year, released La grande muraille de métal (The Great Wall of Metal) for French TV.
 The documentary is this time centered on metal music (but also features Demerit… Maybe some leftovers from the previous documentary).
 It shows the bands Ego-Fall, a Mongolian-influenced metal band, Chaos Kills the Pain, Barbaric Chieftains or the legendary band Yaksa.
 The ethnic and identity component of metal music is unfortunately never addressed in the documentary.
 Unfortunately, due to copyright issues Olivier Richard asked to take down the video from the internet, and is nowhere to be found (not even a paid version)

 George Lindt and Susanne Messmer, Beijing Bubbles, 2005

 Beijing Bubbles, by George Lindt and Susanne Messmer was released in 2005, and forecasts the wave of documentaries on Beijing punk that will follow.
 The documentary follows the adventures of the band Joyside, which embodies at this time the revival of Beijing punk rock scene.
 Bian Yuan, Joyside’s singer, is particularly photogenic.
 We can also see Hang On The Box or Hanggai, and it is always a pleasure to see the late D22 live venue.
-In this excerpt we see the filmmakers speak about the filming – I still haven’t found the full documentary online.
+In this excerpt we see the filmmakers speak about the filming – you can buy the documentary on Vimeo.

 Kevin Fritz, Wasted Orient, 2006

 In 2006 Kevin Fritz released Wasted Orient.
 Obviously, the subject was covered by Beijing Bubbles since the documentary is centered on Joyside.
 But Wasted Orient possesses a certain quality: it takes it time, focusing solely on Joyside and their daily life.
 The documentary does not avoid the clichés that can be found in some of the Western documentaries that we talked about and their somehow orientalist point of view.
 But the filmmaker lets the band speak, and captures their daily interactions (and a little bonus: in the Wuhan gig scene, we can see a rare footage of Wu Wei playing the bass for Joyside!).